Trace Architect's Light Fixtures

 The list in the top-left of the dialog displays all of the light fixtures currently defined in the project schedule.
 Each callout can be mapped to a specific block on the drawing.
 Callouts that are currently mapped will list the block to which they are currently mapped.

-Select Block to Map to Callout: Pres this button to select the block on the drawing that will be mapped to the currently selected light fixture callout.
+Select Block to Map to Callout: Press this button to select the block on the drawing that will be mapped to the selected light fixture callout.
 If the callout is already mapped to a block, it will be overwritten with the newly selected block.

-Remove Block from Select Callout: Pres this button to remove the block to which a callout is mapped.
+Remove Block from Selected Callout: Press this button to remove the block to which the selected callout is mapped.
 The callout will no longer be mapped to a block.